JI-DeepSleep/DocuSnap/README.md

+<h1 style="color: red">README</h1>

+<p style="color: red">The following api docs are obsolete.
+Do NOT follow them.
+They will be finalized around Jul 20.
+Please contact the man at wheel for each part for up-to-date info. </p>

 # Getting Started

 This section outlines how to build and run the project, along with the **direct** third-party tools, libraries, SDKs, and APIs used.